Dénes Petz: Career

-From 1982-1989, he was a researcher at the Alfréd Rényi Institute of Mathematics of the Hungarian Academy of Science of the Hungarian Academy of Sciences.
-From 1990-1995, he was the head of Section for Functional Analysis at the Alfréd Rényi Institute of Mathematics of the Hungarian Academy of Sciences.
+From 1982 to 1989, he was a researcher at the Alfréd Rényi Institute of Mathematics of the Hungarian Academy of Science of the Hungarian Academy of Sciences.
+From 1990 to 1995, he was the head of Section for Functional Analysis at the Alfréd Rényi Institute of Mathematics of the Hungarian Academy of Sciences.
 From 1992 until his death, he was full professor of mathematics at the Budapest University of Technology and Economics.
-From 1996-1999 and 2002-2006, he was chair of the Department for Mathematical Analysis at the Budapest University of Technology and Economics.
-From 1996-2004, he was vice director of the Mathematical Institute of the Budapest University of Technology and Economics.
-From 1998-2002, he was vice dean of the Faculty of Natural Sciences of the Budapest University of Technology and Economics.
+From 1996 to 1999 and 2002–2006, he was chair of the Department for Mathematical Analysis at the Budapest University of Technology and Economics.
+From 1996 to 2004, he was vice director of the Mathematical Institute of the Budapest University of Technology and Economics.
+From 1998 to 2002, he was vice dean of the Faculty of Natural Sciences of the Budapest University of Technology and Economics.
 From 2004 until his death, he was research professor at the Alfréd Rényi Institute of Mathematics of the Hungarian Academy of Sciences.
 From 2008 until his death, he was professor of mathematics at the Eötvös Loránd University.

 From 1992 until his death, he was an Editor of the journal Open Systems & Information Dynamics.